 •One passport-size photograph.

-•Statement of Financial Resources showing the ability to pay for the program no earlier than two months prior to enrolling.
+•Statement of Financial Resources demonstrating the ability to pay for the program.
+The documentation must show the availability of funds no earlier than two months prior to enrolling.